 - The Ugly tuff guides ensure the durability of these rods

-- The packaging is poor
+- The rod is not very attractive

 7. Shimano Trevala Casting Rod

 This casting rod has engineered the next generation of TC4 construction.
 It is excellent for bottom fishing, and it gives you the pulling power of TC4 with little weight and improved sensitivity.
 In addition, the rod has been designed to be used with the deadly Shimano Butterfly jigs.